 The Champagne Pool and Devil's Bath are definitely must-sees.
 Allow at least 2 hours to walk all the park's trails.

-*Note: Wai-O-Tapu is currently closed for renovations as of May 2022.
+*Note: Wai-O-Tapu is currently only Friday-Monday as of March 2023.
 As an alternative, you could visit Hells Gate Geothermal Reserve.

 After getting your fill of geothermal oddities, head to the Redwoods Treewalk, where you can spend an hour traversing a series of suspension bridges high up in a grove of redwood trees (because yes, redwoods totally grow in Rotorua!).
 This is a very unique spot – definitely worth a stop!

 This afternoon, you can explore a bit of downtown Rotorua.
 Grab lunch on Eat Streat (a cool collection of restaurants), visit the Government Gardens, and stroll along Lake Rotorua.
-You'll see a Skyline Gondola here above the lake, but I actually would save your gondola experience for later in the trip!
+You'll see a Skyline Gondola here above the lake, and it's a more affordable option that the one in Queenstown in case you want to try out the luging!

 Tonight, I recommend splurging on a visit to one of Rotorua's Maori villages.
 While you can experience New Zealand's native Maori culture all over the country, Rotorua has some of the best cultural shows.